Jeremy Allen White Flaunts Nude Chiseled Torso During ‘Shameless’ Season 9 Finale

-Shameless fans are going to want to have a drool bucket or a towel to wipe the drool from their mouth during the Season 9 Finale of Shameless tomorrow, as episode snapshots reveal a scene with Jeremy Allen White (who plays the role of Lip Gallagher) rocking nothing more than a bath towel.
+Shameless fans are going to want to have a drool bucket or a towel to wipe the drool from their mouth during the Season 9 finale of Shameless tomorrow, as episode snapshots reveal a scene with Jeremy Allen White, who plays the role of Lip Gallagher, rocking nothing more than a bath towel.

-The scene features White flaunting his nude chiseled torso with his hands resting in a superhero-style pose on his hips as he appears to be engaging in a serious conversation with his sister Fiona (played by Emmy Rossum).
+The scene features White flaunting his nude chiseled torso with his hands resting in a superhero-style pose on his hips as he appears to be engaging in a serious conversation with his sister Fiona (Emmy Rossum).

 With no water glistening on his ripped exposed skin and dry hair, it appears as if his sister may have caught him before he made his way into the shower.

 While it is unclear because the photo only features the backside of Fiona, it does look as if she has her hand hovering above her suitcase.
-So, there is a small chance this is a scene where she is saying her final goodbyes to her brother Lip.
+So, there is a small chance this is a scene where she is saying her final goodbyes to her brother, Lip.

 Lip and Fiona have had their ups and downs this season as he had an especially hard time watching her go down the same path of struggling with alcohol that he had once endured.
-He, however, took a very tough love approach to his sister which may have been just what she needed as she started going to AA and got her life together shortly after her brother got everyone to stop babying her.
+He, however, took a very tough-love approach to his sister, which may have been just what she needed as she started going to AA and got her life together shortly after her brother got everyone to stop babying her.

-As fans who have stayed current with Season 9 know, Lip has had his own world turned upside down as his girlfriend Tami recently revealed she was carrying his child.
-Lip even met her father who insisted his daughter was keeping the child and asked what Lip was going to do about it.
+As fans who have stayed current with Season 9 know, Lip has had his own world turned upside down as his girlfriend, Tami (Kate Miner), recently revealed she was carrying his child.
+Lip even met her father, who insisted his daughter was keeping the child and asked what Lip was going to do about it.

 Tami, however, tells a slightly different story as she maintains no man in her life will tell her what to do and only she will decide whether she is going to have the baby or not.